bigmlcom/bigmler/docs/index.rst

 ===================

-In addition to the ``BigMLer`` simple command, that covers the main functionality, there are two additional subcommands:
+In addition to the ``BigMLer`` simple command, that covers the main functionality, there are some additional subcommands:

+``bigmler analyze``:

-- bigmler analyze     Used for feature analysis, node threshold analysis and k-fold cross-validation.
+Used for feature analysis, node threshold analysis and k-fold cross-validation.
 See :ref:`bigmler-analyze`.

+``bigmler cluster``:

-- bigmler cluster     Used to generate clusters and centroids' predictions.
+Used to generate clusters and centroids' predictions See :ref:`bigmler-cluster`.

-                      See :ref:`bigmler-cluster`.
+``bigmler anomaly``:

-- bigmler anomaly     Used to generate anomaly detectors and anomaly scores.
+Used to generate anomaly detectors and anomaly scores.
 See :ref:`bigmler-anomaly`.

+``bigmler delete``:

-- bigmler delete      Used to delete the remotely created resources.
+Used to delete the remotely created resources.
 See :ref:`bigmler-delete`.

 Quick Start
 ===========